openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/using_neutron.rst

    of reverse rules implementation.

-   Just add only those rules if you want to correctly launch EC2 compatible image with matadata request and DNS access:
+   Just add only those rules if you want to correctly launch EC2 compatible image with metadata request and DNS access:

    Implement Custom TCP Egress rule to 169.254.169.254/32 CIDR port 80 Implement Custom UDP Egress rule to '<DNS server IP or 0.0.0.0/0>' CIDR port 53